 - The role of trade in mitigating or exacerbating the impacts of natural disasters/climate change

 - How to use weather data to evaluate the impacts of a changing climate on the economy

 - Deep understanding of the econometric methods used to evaluate the impacts of climate change

-- How to model the effects of climate change on human health
+- How to approach the modelling of forest change

 How will MA and PhD students benefit from this program :